Frequently Asked Questions

 Could RAVA cause a liquidation cascade?

-Continuous repricing and transparent settlement values reduce cascade risk compared to monthly repricing with hidden models.
-Lenders adjust positions gradually as conditions change, not all at once during quarterly resets.
+Continuous repricing and transparent haircuts reduce cascade risk compared to quarterly repricing with hidden models.
+Positions adjust gradually as conditions change, not all at once during resets.

 Regulatory Questions